StydeNet/html/docs/menu-generator.md

 You can pass CSS classes for a particular menu item using the 'class' option.

-The active item will also get the 'active' class, and the items with submenu will get the 'dropdown' class.
+The active item will also get the 'active' class, and the items with sub-menus will get the 'dropdown' class.

 You can customize these classes using: